nickjbrowning/cscs-docs/docs/software/uenv.md

     SHELL=`which zsh` uenv start ...
     ```

-!!! warning "attention C Shell / tcsh users"
+!!! warning "C Shell / tcsh users"
     uenv is tested extensively with bash (the default shell), and zsh.
 C shell is not tested properly, and we won't make significant changes to uenv to maintain support for C shell.

-    If your are one of the handful of users using `tcsh` (c shell) and you want to use uenv, we strongly recommend creating a request at the [CSCS service desk](https://jira.cscs.ch/plugins/servlet/desk) to change to either bash or zsh as your default.
+    If your are one of the handful of users using `tcsh` (C shell) and you want to use uenv, we strongly recommend creating a request at the [CSCS service desk](https://jira.cscs.ch/plugins/servlet/desk) to change to either bash or zsh as your default.

 The basic syntax of uenv start is `uenv start image` where `image` is the uenv to start.
 The image can be a label, the hash/id of the uenv, or a file: